The Slight Return of Gilles Mimouni

 Finally my wife and I came across Mimouni’s second film by accident.
 We often mainline a bit of French culture through TV5 Monde, and two minutes into a TV movie called 1, 2, 3 Voleurs (“thieves”) I sat bolt-upright on the sofa (which is not easy on my sofa) as the name Gilles Mimouni appeared on screen.
 Not only had he co-written this film, he directed it too!
 Jesus Christ, I said, before boring my wife with an abridged version of the diatribe you’ve just read.

 It’s heartbreaking to report that the film is neither very good nor very memorable.
-It’s a bit like Orson Welles following up Citizen Kane with an episode of Columbo.
-There are a few Mimouni hallmarks: the carefully framed, just off-centre close-ups are one; the bold, abrupt musical cues are another, though perhaps overdone here.
-The focus switches midway through the story, from the male to the female lead, as it did in L'Appartement.
+It’s a bit like Orson Welles following up Citizen Kane with an episode of Diagnosis Murder.
+There are a few Mimouni hallmarks though: the carefully framed, just off-centre close-ups are one; the bold, abrupt musical cues are another, perhaps overdone here.
+The focus switches midway through the story, from the male to the female lead, as it did in L’Appartement.